katiegd/mini-message-board/README.md

 Creating a mini-messaging app with Node.js, Express, and EJS!
+Used Boostrap for styling.

+Need to get mobile working.